jarecoo/practice/notes.md

     * Tranquility of mind is preferable to a turbulent mind
     * Seeing the good in life, and being grateful helps avoid the scourge of stress
 * A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
-* Enough is Preferable to More
 * Meaning and Purpose in life are individually created
 * Any direction in life, purposefully chosen, is better than a default direction
+* Purposeful, Mindful Engagement in the Present Moment leads to Satisfaction (Mindfulness, Hard Work, Proactivity, etc)
 * A Balanced Life is a Healthy Life
-* Purposeful, Mindful Engagement in the Present Moment leads to Satisfaction (Mindfulness, Hard Work, Proactivity, etc)
 * Humans Rely Heavily on Each Other
-* Love is a human necessity, Takes Work to Keep Healthy, and Begins with Compassion and Love for Yourself
+* Love is a Human Necessity
+    * Begins with Compassion and Love for Yourself
+    * Takes Work to Keep Healthy
 * Love People, Use Things.
-Not the other way around.
+Not the other way around
+* Trust is Automatically Given, but Must be Earned Back at Great Cost if Abused; or, Being Kind is Default, Create Healthy Boundaries if Being Nice Fails
+* Enough is Preferable to More
 * Action is Better than Analysis
 * You only get one body and one life, appreciate it and care for it
 * The Earth is the only home humanity has and it should be cared for
 * Technology is a powerful tool, but also a powerful weapon, caution and judgment should be exercised in using it.

 ### Principles, Practices, Strategies
-Live Life with Purpose - Find Your Meaning (See above Top 3) ikigai - a Japanese concept that means "a reason for being."
+#### Live Life with Purpose - Find Your Meaning (See above Top 3)
+ikigai - a Japanese concept that means "a {current} reason for being."
 “You rarely have time for everything you want in this life, so you need to make choices.
 And hopefully your choices come from a deep sense of who you are” - Fred Rogers
 “Creating a life that reflects your values and satisfies your soul is a rare achievement.
 In a culture that relentlessly promotes avarice and excess as the good life, a person happy doing his own work is usually considered an eccentric, if not a subversive.
 Ambition is only understood if it’s to rise to the top of some imaginary ladder of success.
 Someone who takes an undemanding job because it affords him the time to pursue other interests and activities is considered a flake.
 A person who abandons a career in order to stay home and raise children is considered not to be living up to his potential — as if a job title and salary are the sole measure of human worth.
 You’ll be told in a hundred ways, some subtle and some not, to keep climbing, and never be satisfied with where you are, who you are, and what you’re doing.
 There are a million ways to sell yourself out, and I guarantee you’ll hear about them.
 To invent your own life’s meaning is not easy, but it’s still allowed, and I think you’ll be happier for the trouble.” - Bill Waterson
+“Happiness is when what you think, what you say, and what you do are in harmony.” -Gandhi “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment” - Ralph Waldo Emerson
-Once you’ve found your reason for being, always live true to it and pursue it.
+“If you live for weekends and vacations, you’re shit is broken” -Gary Vaynerchuck Once you’ve found your reason for being, always live true to it and pursue it.
 Find what matters to you (”Knowing the truth, which is that nothing matters, can actually save you in those moments.
 Once you get through that terrifying threshold of accepting that, then every place is the center of the universe, and every moment is the most important moment, and everything is the meaning of life."
 Dan Harmon, https://www.youtube.com/watch?v=de2grEPn7rg)
 Find out what enjoying and being fulfilled by life means to you.
 This will give you your purpose in life, your ikigai.